Acne and Breastfeeding

 Retin-A are safe while nursing.
 They are not found in breast milk,

-the tiny amounts of Tetracycline found in breast milk will not get absorbed, but will bind with the calcium in milk and finally land up in
+the tiny amounts of Tetracycline found in breast milk will not get absorbed, but will bind with the calcium in milk and finally land up in your baby’s poop, without affecting him/her.

 * The best topical acne treatments while breastfeeding, are